microsoft/PowerBI-JavaScript/Readme.md

 # Embedding

-## PaaS
+## PaaS (Platform as a Service)
-### When using PaaS model the tokens issued are for a specific report or tile and the token should be associated with the embed url on the same element to ensure each has a unique token allows embeding multiple reports using the same service instance.
+When using PaaS model the tokens issued are for a specific report or tile and the token should be associated with the embed url on the same element to ensure each has a unique token allows embeding multiple reports using the same service instance.

 ```
 <div